michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-22-string-merging-pstr-percent-codes.markdown

 title: There's always an edge case
 ---

-> This post is an update to [Your fla- Your flash is now clean](/arduino/2013/10/20/string-merging-pstr/).
+> This post is a follow-up to [Your fla- Your flash is now clean](/arduino/2013/10/20/string-merging-pstr/).
-> An updated version of the modified `PSTR()` macro is at the bottom of this page.
+> An updated, improved version of the modified `PSTR()` macro is at the bottom of this page.

 ******